rr-france/bookrr/src/22_quatrieme_de_couv.md

 With this book written during a book sprint, students and engineers and researchers should find efficient and accessible ways leading them to improve their reproducible research practices.

-Key words : standardization ; replication crisis ; reproducible research ; research transparency ; open science ; open source ; open data ; data sharing ; book sprint
+Key words : reproducible research ; research transparency ; open science ; replication crisis ; open source ; open data ; data sharing ; data reusability ; standardization ; book sprint

 `r if(knitr::is_latex_output()){ '